Cheap goat fence

 DIY Wood/Steel Panel Gate Example

-This option is not as nice looking but the cost was zero dollars which in my opinion makes it more attractive!
+This option is not as nice looking as a steel gate, but the cost was zero dollars, which makes it more attractive to a homesteading budget.

 a diy wooden gate on the end of a chicken coop

 Wood fencing is popular among goat farmers because it’s sturdy, long-lasting, and a great way to use up stockpiled wood and pallets.
-We love to use pallets for projects and they work great for all kinds of fencing and DIY gates.
+Wood pallets are great options for projects, and they work great for all kinds of fencing and DIY gates.
 You can find pallets for free in your area by contacting local businesses.
 Usually, they are more than happy to let you take as many as you need.

 Cheap Metal Fence Ideas for Goats

 If you’re looking for an affordable option for the goat fence that’s sturdy, then metal fencing is an excellent choice.
-Woven wire fences and chain-link fences are some of the options you can consider.
-We have found that this type of fencing really holds up well with goats as they love to stand on things and this can weaken fences.
+Woven wire fences and chain-link fences are some of the options you can consider for your goats.
+We have found that this type of fencing really holds up well especially with goats that love to stand on things.

 a black and white goat standing on a metal fence peeking through (1)